davekinkead/big-data-and-democracy/README.md

 ---
-title: The Network and the Demos: Big Data & the Epistemic Justifications of Democracy
+title: "The Network and the Demos: Big Data & the Epistemic Justifications of Democracy"
 authors:
 - name: Dave Kinkead
   email: d.kinkead@uq.edu.au